rawbsrn/Pizza-Time/README.md

 Test:"It should return a Toppings object with one property for a topping and its cost
 Code: let myTop = new Toppings("Cheese", 1);
 Expected Output: Toppings {"Cheese" , 1}

-Decribe: Toppings.prototype.list()

-Test:"It should return all of the toppings and their costs"
-Code: Toppings.list()
-Expected Output: "Cheese Costs 1 USD"